-1. To be capable of adoption by the water company, a component must come within the meaning of a "sewer" (see A6.19) or "lateral drain" (see A6.11) in accordance with the Water Industry Act 1991.
-Subject to the provisions below, the features listed in C7.2 to C7.13 are capable of being adoptable as public sewers or lateral drains.
+1. To be capable of adoption by the sewerage company, a component must come within the meaning of a "sewer" (see A6.19) or "lateral drain" (see A6.11) in accordance with the Water Industry Act 1991.
+Subject to careful assessment of the particular features of the component in each case, the features listed in C7.2 to C7.13 are potentially adoptable as public sewers or lateral drains.

-2. This guidance provides the mechanism by which water companies can secure the adoption of a wide range of SuDS components that are compliant with the legal definition of a sewer4.
+2. This guidance provides the mechanism by which sewerage companies can secure the adoption of a wide range of SuDS components that are compliant with the legal definition of a sewer4.
 This is a significant step change which will deliver better managed and integrated surface water systems, that align more closely with the direction of government and regulatory policy.